 Using the “Orange” model for developing and performing a data management maturity assessment

-This is the final article of the “Orange” Model of DM 101 series.
-In the previous articles, we have discussed the principles of the “Orange” model and the areas of its application such as strategy development, implementation and/or optimization of data management function, maturity assessment.
+This is the final article of the “Orange” Model of the DM 101 series.
+In the previous articles, we discussed the principles of the “Orange” model and its application areas, such as strategy development, implementation and optimization of data management function, and maturity assessment.
 When your data management (DM) function becomes operational, the finishing touch is to implement DM performance management.

-In this article, we will discuss the following topics related to DM performance:
+In this article, we will discuss the following topics related to data management performance:

 Requirements for DM performance management

-One of the key value propositions of data management is to deliver data to internal and external stakeholders in required quality for different purposes.
+One of the key value propositions of data management is to deliver data to internal and external stakeholders at the required quality for different purposes.
 Data management sets up data value chains that turn raw data into meaningful information.
 Different data management capabilities should enable data value chains.
 The core data management capabilities taken into the “Orange” model are data modeling, information systems architecture, data quality, and data governance.
 In Figure 1, they are marked orange.
-These capabilities are performed by data management professionals.
-Other capabilities that belong to other domains like IT, security, and other business support functions.
+Data management professionals perform these capabilities.
+Other capabilities belong to other domains like IT, security, and other business support functions.

-To implement a data management capability, a company should establish a formal data management function.
-The data management function will become operational by implementing four key components that enable data management capability such as processes, roles, tools, and data (deliverable) as shown in Figure 2.
+A company should establish a formal data management function to implement a data management capability.
+The data management function will become operational by implementing four key components that enable data management capabilities, such as processes, roles, tools, and data (deliverable), as shown in Figure 2.

-Performance management should demonstrate progress towards intended results specified by the DM function.
+Performance management should demonstrate progress toward the intended results specified by the DM function.
 Performance management should meet the following criteria shown in Figure 3.

-- First, performance assessment should deliver objective evidence of the expected progress.
-It is not enough to say that ‘we make progress’.
-You should prove it in the form of implemented processes, systems, or delivered artifacts.
+First, performance assessment should deliver objective evidence of the expected progress.
+It is not enough to say that ‘we make progress.’
+You should prove it through implemented processes, systems, or delivered artifacts.

-- To make the evidence objective, it should be measurable.
+To make the evidence objective, it should be measurable.
 This is the second criterion.
 For example, you can prove your progress by demonstrating the number of data quality issues resolved within a specified period.
-You should also compare the planned and achieved resolved issues.
+It would be best to compare the planned and achieved matters resolved.

-- The third factor is the ability to demonstrate progress through time.
-For example, you can show changes in the numbers of resolved issues in the current and previous months.
+The third factor is the ability to demonstrate progress through time.
+For example, you can show changes in the number of resolved issues in the current and previous months.

-- The last criterion is that performance should be assessed from the viewpoints of different stakeholders.
-The progress in data quality can be assessed differently by different stakeholders that have a concern in it.
+The last criterion is that performance should be assessed from the viewpoints of different stakeholders.
+The progress in data quality can be evaluated differently by various stakeholders that have a concern about it.
 For example, the application owner will be satisfied with the number of built data quality checks and controls.
-But if these checks and controls do not solve issues with data, the assessment of the data quality performance made by a data user might be quite different.
+But if these checks and controls do not solve issues with data, the assessment of the data quality performance made by a data user might be pretty different.

 Data management has different stakeholders.
 Their concerns and needs regarding data management vary.
 Therefore, performance management should reflect these differences by providing different viewpoints on data management performance.